Parent page: Altium Concord Pro

 - Naming of component models that are transferred from ECAD to MCAD – use the options to specify how components are named when initially pushed to the MCAD domain.
 The naming drop-down menu provides combinations of ECAD Footprint Name, Component ID or a Custom Property for the transferred model name on the MCAD side, where the Custom Component Property, if that option is selected, is entered in the field below.

-- Recognize models placed in MCAD and use true electrical components in ECAD instead – enable this option to support use of native components when the board is being Pushed from MCAD and Pulled in to ECAD.
+- Recognize models placed in MCAD and use true electrical components in ECAD instead – enable this option to support the use of native components when the board is being Pushed from MCAD and Pulled into ECAD.
 The MCAD 3D model is linked to the equivalent Altium Designer component, so when the board is pulled into Altium Designer the MCAD 3D model can be replaced by an instance of the fully-defined Altium Designer component footprint, complete with a 3D model.
 Use the two sub-fields to determine the MCAD model property and the ECAD component parameter, which are used to identify components in the two design domains.
 By default, these fields are populated with the entry PARTNO.
 The MCAD model property can be your own custom property, or choose MCAD model name from the drop-down.
 The ECAD component parameter can also be your own custom parameter.
 These fields are required if the parent option is enabled.
 If one or both are left blank, the button will be disabled.

-- Use models from data management system on MCAD side when creating PCB assembly – enable this option to support use of native components when the board is being Pushed from ECAD and Pulled in to MCAD.
+- Use models from data management system on MCAD side when creating PCB assembly – enable this option to support the use of native components when the board is being Pushed from ECAD and Pulled into MCAD.
 The MCAD software gets the model of the component from the MCAD's data management system (by the model’s name) and then places that component on the MCAD PCB assembly, instead of the model that came from ECAD.
 Use the sub-field to determine the ECAD component parameter that will be used to store the MCAD model name.
 By default, this field is populated with the entry

 MCADModelName.
 This field is required if the parent option is enabled.
 If left blank, the button will be disabled.